-OK, walking on these snowshoes is not so easy, many end up with their noses in the snow (me being the first and threatening my niece not to take any photographs).
+OK, walking with these snowshoes on is not so easy, many end up with their noses in the snow (me being the first and threatening my niece not to take any photographs when she sees me going down).
 It results in hilarious moments!
 Seriously, try to get up with those big irons under your feet!
 Whose idea was this walk? 😉 Along the way our guide tells us interesting facts about the local flora and fauna and also about the many traces that can be seen in the snow.
 Both the polar hare and the arctic fox are white and appear in the evening and at night, so they are very difficult to spot.

 The walk is a great experience, although quite intensive.
 We walk up a mountain, but the climb and the beautiful surroundings and the view on top of the mountain, make the effort more than worthwhile!
 We take a break to enjoy the view and are offered a warm berry juice.
-But believe me, the walking makes you warm up; we are not feeling cold at all.
-After the break we descend down and we all agree that we deserve a good meal during the evening.
+But believe me when I say that the walk warms you up; we are not feeling cold at all.
+After the break we descend down and we all agree that after this work out we deserve a good meal tonight.

 We walk back towards the log cabin to get changed and relax for a while.
-When we go back to the centre of Levi, we find a small restaurant called Nili-Poro, where it is cosy and comfortable.
+When we go back to the centre of Levi later at night, we find a small restaurant called Nili-Poro, where it is cosy and comfortable.
 We enjoy a Finnish meal (read: reindeer burger) with a Finnish beer.
-What a beautiful day today!
+What a beautiful day we had today!
 I love it here; the scenery is a true fairy tale!
-At night we play Yathzee and drink some wine.
+Back in the log cabin we play Yathzee and drink some wine.
 Alcohol is expensive here, so we booked ourselves and extra piece of luggage on our flight to here and brought some wine and other groceries to save a bit of money.
 But like I wrote earlier, we are getting groceries as well at the local supermarket.